This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 CRICUT BOW (free Cutting File)

-Add a bow to make this give cardholder even more spectacular!
+Coordinating bows add beautiful decorative effects and adding a bow definitely makes this give cardholder even more spectacular!

 Follow the same steps above to upload the gift bow file.